hapax/hapax.github.io/assets/simple-physics.md

 - the initial displacement of the pumpkin $x$, dimension $[x] = L$.

 Not all of these quantities will turn out to be relevant.
-For instance, the size of the initial kick $x$ can be discarded.
+Galileo discovered that as long as the initial kick is small, it has no affect on the period: pendulums are "isochronic".
-Why?
+Grab a pumpkin, stopwatch and string, and check for yourself!
-Go grab a string, a pumpkin, and a stopwatch, and you'll find that (at least for small kicks) the period is independent of the size of the kick.
+(Galileo realised he could exploit this property to make a reliable timepiece, and invented the pendulum clock.)
-That leaves the pumpkin mass $m$, string length $\ell$, and gravity $g$.
+In terms of relevant features, this leaves the pumpkin mass $m$, string length $\ell$, and gravity $g$.
 You can also eliminate the pumpkin mass empirically, but as we'll see, we can leave it in and let dimensional analysis *tell us* it's irrelevant.